kartikvashistha/kpmg-technical-challenge/README.md

 ```

-In a Windows vm, you can obtain all of the metadata by runnin the following command in Powershell:
+In a Windows vm, you can obtain all of the metadata by running the following command in Powershell:
 ```
 Invoke-RestMethod -Headers @{"Metadata"="true"} -Method GET -NoProxy -Uri "http://169.254.169.254/metadata/instance/compute/vmId?api-version=2017-08-01&format=text"
 ```